James Baker: Conservative criticism

 Members of the conservative movement publicly criticized Baker for his support of Sandra Day O'Connor and apparent inaction on conservative priorities.
-In Spring 1982, Baker confronted conservative writer Robert Novak for the negative coverage he felt he received over multiple Evans & Novak columns.
+In the spring of 1982, Baker confronted conservative writer Robert Novak for the negative coverage he felt he received over multiple Evans & Novak columns.
 Shortly after Baker's outburst at Novak, long-time Reagan booster Clymer Wright of Houston wrote a letter to Republicans in an unsuccessful effort to convince Reagan to dismiss Baker.
 Wright claimed that Baker, a former Democrat and a Bush political intimate, was a "usurper" who undermined conservative initiatives in the administration.

-Reagan directly rejected Wright's request in a letter, at Baker's request.
+Reagan directly rejected Wright's request in a letter at Baker's request.
 Reagan wrote that he himself was in charge and that Baker was following Reagan's own initiative.
 Despite the rebuttal, conservatives continued to distrust Baker.
 Former administration official Lyn Nofziger wrote a letter to conservative Republicans in late 1982 to express concern that the 1984 race would be a "Bush-Reagan," rather than a "Reagan-Bush," campaign.
 Baker and Reagan both called Nofziger directly to ask him to retract the sentiment.
 In January 1983, Interior Secretary James G. Watt pioneered the slogan "Let Reagan be Reagan," a barb about Baker and Bush, which became a common refrain among activists and columnists.

-Three years into the administration, Baker became heavily dispirited and tired due to the weight of his job; according to his wife, Baker was "so anxious to get out of [his job]" that he gave some consideration to the prospect of becoming Commissioner of Baseball.
+Three years into the administration, Baker became heavily dispirited and tired due to the weight of his job; according to his wife, Baker was "so anxious to get out of [his job]" that he gave some consideration to the prospect of becoming commissioner of baseball.
 Despite having no strong baseball fandom, Baker reached the last level of consideration to replace Bowie Kuhn before losing out to Peter Ueberroth.
-Reagan offered to appoint Baker as Secretary of Transportation in 1983, but Baker believed that his rival Meese had pushed the plan.
-At Bush's suggestion, he also strongly considered trying to become CIA Director.
+Reagan offered to appoint Baker as secretary of transportation in 1983, but Baker believed that his rival Meese had pushed the plan.
+At Bush's suggestion, he also strongly considered trying to become CIA director.
 In 1983, some Texas legislators attempted to draft Baker to run for the Senate seat that would open following John Tower's retirement, but Baker declined what he felt might be a demotion in power.

 National Security Advisor

 In October 1983, Baker attempted to replace William Clark as National Security Advisor.
 Clark left for the Interior Department, partly out of feeling frustrated by what he perceived as Baker, Deaver, and Nancy Reagan's undue influence over the president.
-Baker planned for Deaver to be his replacement as Chief of Staff.
+Baker planned for Deaver to be his replacement as chief of staff.
 Reagan initially agreed to the arrangement and had a drafted press release announcing the change.
 According to his biographers, Baker agreed that Reagan should inform the National Security Council before a press announcement, but did not attend the meeting himself.